robingram/commercejs-list-products-react/README.md

 We'll see how to initialise and use the SDK later.

-## Create a static HTML products list
+## Create React components for the products list

-To begin we'll create a static HTML version of how we want our app to look.
+To begin we'll create two React components to display our products.
+One will represent the overall product list and the other an individual product.
+Initially we'll hard code some values for the product and later replace this with live data from Commerce.js.

 For the moment we'll use the React logo image that is included as part of the standard app as a placeholder for our product images so copy it to the `src` directory.